51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 For example, a list of all Properties that have the 'delay execution' flag set.
 Or, for each property, a list of the JavaScript Properties that can cause their value to be updated due to new Evidence.

-<span style="color:yellow">not clear what this means, if evidence is immutable???</span>
+Note that 'new Evidence' in this case refers to Evidence values that are made available in second or subsequent requests as part of the same 'session'.
-<span style="color:yellow">Good point.
-Evidence is immutable per request.
-But a future request in the same 'session' may contain new evidence that allows property values to be determined or refined</span>
+These values can then be used to determine or refine results.

 See the [`PopulateMetaDataCollections`](https://github.com/51Degrees/pipeline-dotnet/blob/master/FiftyOne.Pipeline.Elements/FiftyOne.Pipeline.JsonBuilderElement/FlowElement/JsonBuilderElement.cs#L715)
-method in C# for an example of this.
+method in C# for an example of creating these lists.

 ## Element data